ndangelo/type/_posts/blog/2016-01-25-push-wordpress-o…locean-with-bash.markdown

 thumbnail: '/images/posts/digitalocean.png'
 ---

 While we develop themes as developers, we need to test them with a remote server, and this test happens a lot of times a day while working.
-This requires to move to the themes directory, zip the theme file, login to the server using *ssh*, then push the zip file to the remote server, then login to WordPress to activate the theme, or in the Ghost case, we need to restart the Ghost server for changes to reflect.
+This requires to move to the themes directory, zip the theme file, login to the server using ssh, then push the zip file to the remote server, then login to WordPress to activate the theme, or in the Ghost case, we need to restart the Ghost server for changes to reflect.
 All of these processes will take a lot of time and they are boring to do again and again.

-I have searched on how I can automate compressing a theme, pushing a theme to a remote server, then I can do anything I want on the server, for example, I can restart the Ghost server so the new changes will take effect, and so on.
-All of this could be done using a simple bash script file.
+I have searched on how I can automate compressing a theme, pushing a theme to a remote server, then I can do anything I want on the server, for example, I can restart the Ghost server so the new changes will reflect, and so on.
+All of this could be done using a simple Bash script file.

 This is the script I did to push a WordPress theme from local machine to a remote server running on DigitalOcean.